Skip to main content

 Acoustic shock waves activate your body’s natural healing response to repair tissue damage, reduce inflammation, and accelerate healing.

-To learn more about sciatica, call Dr. Adonis and Dr. Previll at Easy Reach Chiropractic or schedule an appointment online today.
+To learn more about sciatica, call Dr. Adonis and Dr. Previll at Easy Reach Chiropractic or schedule an appointment today.